fabianabarca/slidev-theme-kalouk/example.md

 Slidev is a slide maker and presentation tool designed for developers.
 It includes the following features:

-- 📝 **Text-based** - focus on your content with Markdown, then style it later
+- 📝 **Text-based** - focus on your content with Markdown, and style it later
 - 🎨 **Themable** - themes can be shared and reused as npm packages
 - 🧑‍💻 **Developer Friendly** - code highlighting, live coding with autocompletion
 - 🤹 **Interactive** - embed Vue components to enhance your expressions